 Given the sheer volume of data and data sources involved, data cataloging provides a crucial means to better understand the information at your disposal.
 And with the help of the right software solution, you can manage part of this effort automatically.

 How Data Catalog Software Illuminates the Information at Your Disposal

 A data governance program requires multiple layers of software to manage the information generated and consumed by today’s business.
-Cloud environments such as Databricks and Snowflake gather data into a single source, and analytics programs like Looker and Tableau connect with those warehouses to provide visualizations and reporting.
+Cloud environments such as Snowflake gather data into a single source, and analytics programs like Looker and Tableau connect with those warehouses to provide visualizations and reporting.
 Maintaining these platforms and how they interrelate is a herculean task without the right technology.

 A software platform like Alation will search all the existing reports and datasets used by your data stack.
 Alation incorporates information from your data warehouse as well as the associated reports generated by business intelligence software.
 The software also keeps your data catalog up-to-date by adding new information added by your users.
 By automatically compiling information across these platforms, Alation provides a level of maintenance to ensure your data sources are accurate.